 3. Disability Insurance

-Earning potential is one of the most important assets we all have.
+Earning potential is one of the most important assets we have.
 While most people don’t consider the catastrophic impact of disability on their family’s standard of living, the risk is very real.
 Fortunately, this risk is easily remedied with affordable disability insurance coverage.

 Disability insurance covers your employees in the event they are incapacitated from performing their job.
 While most may think of accidents, it will also cover chronic sickness and the disability emanating from a disease.
 Some disability insurance providers even offer partial disability in the event a sickness limits their ability to work full time.